flatironinstitute/sciware-intern-mentors/01-laptop-setup.md

 # Laptop Setup (Python, VS Code, and Notebooks)

 Sciware recommends [uv](https://docs.astral.sh/uv/) Python.
 For notebooks, we recommend and Jupyter notebooks in VS Code.
+For Windows users, we recommend Windows Subsystem for Linux (WSL).
 Here's how to set these up on your laptop.

 > [!TIP]
 > uv has fantastic [documentation](https://docs.astral.sh/uv), and a [dedicated guide](https://docs.astral.sh/uv/guides/integration/jupyter/)
 > for using it with Jupyter notebooks.
 Check the documentation if you run into a problem!

+## Windows Users: Install WSL
+If you have a Windows laptop, start by installing the Window Subsystem for Linux (WSL).
+This will give you a fully-fledged Linux terminal to use, and it integrates nicely with VS Code.
+Microsoft has great [installation instructions](https://learn.microsoft.com/en-us/windows/wsl/install), which these days usually boils down to a single command: `wsl --install`.
+If you get stuck, reach out to the #code-help channel on Slack.

 ## Python Setup
-First, let's set up Python using uv.
+Let's set up Python using uv.
 If you haven't installed uv before, open a terminal, and run the following command to download and install uv:

 ```console
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

+**WSL Users**: run that command in a WSL terminal (Start Menu -> WSL)

 Restart your shell, then run `uv --version`.
 If you see a version number, you're all set!